What are liquid alternative funds?

 Investors exploring these funds need to consider the firm, portfolio manager(s), strategy, and risks, which can be found in a fund’s prospectus.
 Another thing to keep in mind is that alternative-like funds are relatively new, so some funds only have a limited track record—making fundamental research more challenging.

-Also, alternative funds typically have higher expenses than their traditional counterparts.
-For example, the average net expense ratio of alternative mutual funds is roughly 1.76%, compared to 1.06% and 0.84% for the average US equity and fixed income mutual fund,1 not including any applicable brokerage or advisory fees.
+Also, liquid alternative funds typically have higher expenses than their traditional counterparts.
+For example, the average expense ratio of liquid alternative mutual funds and ETFs is roughly 1.48%, compared to 1.05% and 0.84% for the average US equity and fixed income mutual fund and ETF,1 respectively, not including any applicable brokerage or advisory fees.

 Bottom line: While liquid alternative funds may be an option to further diversify portfolios and potentially enhance returns, they are not traditional in nature and investors should consider whether these strategies align with their individual investment objectives, risk tolerance, and time horizon.

 - Source: Morningstar, 2021 U.S. Fund Fee Study, Equal-weighted average expense ratio of all active U.S. open-end mutual funds and exchange-traded funds, data as of 12/31/2021.

 Choose from a list of exchange-traded funds or mutual funds selected by Morgan Stanley Smith Barney, LLC.